awguitar86/monster-slayer/README.md

 This game is different from the one Max does on his course in a few ways:

 * Again, I added a little http reqest to grab characters from swapi and it's random so it'll be a different character everytime you reload the page.
+The only thing s that sometimes swapi is really slow and it takes a little while to load.
+Be patient :)
 * I added a Block and Obliterate button.
   * The block button gives you a little health back.
   * The Obliterate button, yep you guessed it, obliterates the opponent.
 But this button is only available for use when your power is full.